The confidence of Andrew Scheer

 “I hope that [Canadians] see in me and my team of shadow ministers and my caucus a government-in-waiting, and I could step in the day after the election and govern this wonderful country,” he said.
 “When I use language like that, I want to project the idea that I am confident.
 I believe very firmly that, not only am I capable of doing it, but that my team is capable of doing it and that our policies can work for Canadians.”

 When reminded that no party has brought down a first-term majority government since R.B.
-Bennett in 1930 (who was only the second since Confederation after Alexander Mackenzie in 1873), Scheer flipped the logic via his experience as an insurance broker: “when you point out that if it hasn’t happened in a while, my insurance brain tells me we’re due for one.”
+Bennett’s of 1930 (only the second since Confederation after Alexander Mackenzie in 1873), Scheer flipped the logic via his experience as an insurance broker: “when you point out that it hasn’t happened in a while, my insurance brain tells me we’re due for one.”

 In fact, Trudeau announced his carbon tax plan eight months before the 2015 election.
 Scheer said he would meanwhile support oil and gas projects like the Northern Gateway pipeline, which would’ve opened up access to Asian markets.
-And he questioned if Trudeau actually wants to build the pipeline.
+And he questioned if Trudeau wants to build even approved pipeline projects, including the ill-fated Energy East proposal.
 “All of us lose when we don’t get what we could be getting on the world market because we’re just selling to one spot.”

 That “spot” has a U.S. president whose rhetoric could help Scheer come to power, but he refuted the idea that he must cater to Trump supporters in Canada.
 “The Conservatives win when we have a positive message, an aspirational message,” he said.
 So will they run attack ads in the next election?
 “We will run ads that show the contrast between what we are proposing and the effects of the Liberal government.”